-You can use Ethernet cable to connect computers or switches directly to the switch ports with a SFP.
-Use a twisted-pair Category 5 Ethernet cable to connect the fiber port with SPF; otherwise the link speed will not be able to reach 1Gbps.
+Use a twisted-pair Category 5 Ethernet cable to connect the 1000BASE-T port, otherwise the link speed will not be able to reach 1Gbps.

 Power On the Unit

 Connect the AC power cord to the POWER receptacle on the front of the Switch and plug the other end of the power cord into a wall outlet or a power strip.